honzasp/honzasp.github.io/lab/offline.markdown

   [Treetop](https://github.com/nathansobo/treetop), a parser-generator library for Ruby.
 The resulting AST is then compiled into "bytecode", which is then interpreted by a&nbsp;stack-based virtual machine.

+  I also implemented [the same program in Clojure](https://github.com/honzasp/cjunimir) as an exercise when learning the language.

 - ### [Inkvizitor](https://github.com/honzasp/inkvizitor)